dockopslab/bulckan/README.md

 cd bulckan
 ```

-Configure the ``.env`` file to access the repository, branch and path where the docker-compose.yml file you want to deploy and maintain with this tool is located:
+Configure the ``.env`` file to access the repository, branch and path where the compose file you want to deploy and maintain with this tool is located:

 ```
 GITHUB_URL=github.com/dockopslab/bulckan.git